helabenkhalfallah/x-drag-toolbox/README.md

 ## Supported platforms:

-Actually **x-drag-toolbox** is only available for Chrome & Firefox and for desktop.
+Actually **x-drag-toolbox** is only available for Chrome and Firefox and for desktop only.

 ## Next steps :
 - Editable code : code -> design.